misterelie/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Prints every other character of a string, starting with the first character

 Prints half of a string, followed by a new line

+Prints n elements of an array of integers